Message Maps Outperform Outlines, Scripts and PowerPoint

 How Message Maps Beat Scripts

 Many executives give presentations and speeches using scripts.
-Like an outline, a script is linear, providing only one entry point at the very beginning.
+As an outline, a script is linear, providing only one entry point at the very beginning.

 Scripts need to be in a type size that’s big enough to read, even under the dim light of a hotel podium.
 Test the typeface and size in advance under similar lighting.
 Make sure it’s big enough for the presenter to read, ideally without glasses.